OMG! It’s the 10th of our 12 weeks of Artful Summer!

 - Can you think of some media that DeLappe or Hebron have not used that might be compelling in their work?

-- Name your post: Week 10 – Artist – Joseph DeLappe & Micol Hebron
+- Name your blog post: Week 10 – Artist – Joseph DeLappe & Micol Hebron